-Reminder: Wall Street West parking structure construction to begin soon
+Wall Street West parking structure construction now underway

-Please be reminded that construction of the new Wall Street West parking structure is set to begin!
+Please be reminded that construction of the new Wall Street West parking structure is underway!

-The construction — expected to start on or around June 10 — will likely last until late Fall 2020.
+The construction will likely last until late Fall 2020.

 The new deck will include more than 1,000 parking spaces for employees and will be built over the existing surface parking lots at M76, M91 and M92.

-Here’s what else you need to know in anticipation of the construction:
+Here’s what else you need to know about the construction:

 - Beginning June 10, Michigan Medicine will introduce new direct shuttle service between the East Ann Arbor lot (EC1) and Wall Street to benefit those who work at locations along or near Wall Street.